Moshe Safdie: Practice

-Today, Safdie Architects is headquartered in Boston, Massachusetts, with offices in Jerusalem, Toronto, Shanghai, and Singapore.
+Today, Safdie Architects is headquartered in Somerville, Massachusetts, near Harvard University, with additional offices in Jerusalem, Toronto, Shanghai, and Singapore.
 The business is organized as a partnership.

-Within his office, Safdie formed a research program to pursue advanced investigation of design topics.
+Safdie formed a research program within his office to pursue the advanced investigation of design topics.
 The practice-oriented fellowship explores speculative ideas outside normal business practice constraints.
 Fellows work independently with Safdie and firm principals to formulate specific proposals and research plans.
-The salaried position is located in-residence, with full access to project teams and outside consultants.
-Past fellowships include Habitat of the Future, Mobility on Demand, and Tall Buildings in the City.
+The salaried position is in-residence, with full access to project teams and outside consultants.
+Past fellowships include Habitat of the Future, Mobility on Demand, and Tall Buildings in the city.

+In December 2023, Safdie Architects announced it was suspending its involvement in controversial hotel development in Jerusalem's Armenian quarter, citing "controversy surrounding the land lease agreement".
+This followed an attack by some 30 armed masked individuals on Armenian community members holding a vigil at the site.
+The Armenian Patriarchate in Jerusalem accused Danny Rothman, Safdie Architects' client for the project, of organizing the attack.

 Academia

 In 1978, after teaching at McGill, Ben Gurion, and Yale universities, Safdie was appointed Director of the Urban Design Program at Harvard University's Graduate School of Design (GSD) and moved to Boston, Massachusetts.
 He served as Director until 1984.
 From 1984 to 1989, he was the Ian Woodner Professor of Architecture and Urban Design at Harvard.
 Safdie continues to work closely with the GSD, frequently teaching design studio; Notably, Rethinking the Humanist High-Rise (2019) and Rethinking Hudson Yards (2017).